KGATSIGAZI/Tabs/README.md

 # Tabs
-Tabs combines with image and contens
+Tabs combines with image and contents